You are hereThe Sulam Program

 Hybrid classes: Sulam students take instruction in hybrid classes along with typical peers.
 Hybrid classes are highly differentiated mainstream classes taught by Sulam special educators.

-SCHOOL: Sulam educational coordinators closely monitor student progress, communicating with Sulam and MJBHA team members frequently.
+SCHOOL: Sulam educational coordinators closely monitor student progress, communicating with Sulam and MJBHA/TSGW team members frequently.

 PARENTS: Sulam parents receive regularly scheduled updates which give detailed summaries of learning activity for all coursework.
 In addition, Sulam parents receive phone and email communications about notable occurrences, often positive ones.